wallberg/blog/_drafts/review-evolution-20.md

 tags: review evolution intelligent-design information-theory
 ---

 In this post I present a summary of my understanding and takeaways from the book Evolution 2.0: Breaking the Deadlock Between Darwin and Design {% cite marshallEvolutionBreakingDeadlock2015 %} The author, Perry Marshall, presents a view of evolution as a middle ground between the dogmatic views of advocates on two sides.
-Advocates for Intelligent Design (ID) need to accept that evolution is real, advocates for Neo-Darwinism need to accept that evolution is not random, but goal-driven and designed.
+Advocates for Intelligent Design (ID) need to accept that evolution is real and advocates for Neo-Darwinism need to accept that evolution is not random, but goal-driven and designed.

+In my opinion the author has presented solid evidence of the reality of evolution and that random mutation is not the primary driver of evolution.
+I found his arguments that DNA required a designer warrant further investigation, but not the "proof" the he claims.

 ## Summary